 Nested Bean Zen Swaddle: This one is my favorite and the one we used almost every night with our son.
 It’s got gently weighted pads on the top and sides to make your baby feel nice and snug, and it’s super soft material.
 There’s also a pouch you can tuck your babe inside when they’re still super small, so you only need one size for as long as you’re swaddling.

 Halo Sleepsack 100% Cotton Swaddle: This one is also a super popular option.
 We got one of these too and it worked great!
 These zip from the bottom, making for easy diaper changes, and velcros up top for a tight fit for those little arms.

 Fisher-Price Sweet Snugapuppy Dreams Cradle ‘n Swing: My son loves to look at the mobile spin around and we’ve gotten many good naps in here as well.
-You can set it to swing side to side or up and down and there’s six different speeds to choose from (I usually just turn it up to the middle setting.)
+You can set it to swing side to side or front to back and there’s six different speeds to choose from (I usually just turn it up to the middle setting.)
 It also plays lullabies and nature sounds.
 This is one of the best things to have when you need a few hands-free, happy baby moments.

 Little Remedies New Baby Essentials Kit: This kit has been such a lifesaver!
-It comes with gas drops, gripe water, infant tylenol, saline drops, a nose sucker bulb, and diaper rash cream.
-I’ve used every single item in this kit, some of them multiple times a day.
+It comes with gas drops, gripe water, infant tylenol, saline drops, a nose sucker bulb, and cough syrup.
+I’ve used every item in this kit (besides the cough syrup), some of them multiple times a day.
 This is one of those things a lot of new parents don’t think about, but you definitely need!